Autostronomy/AutoProf/README.md

 In your config file, do not use any of these names unless you intend for AutoProf to interpret those values in it's image processing pipeline.

 #### Required Parameters
-- pixscale: pixel scale in arcsec/pixel (float)
+- ap_pixscale: pixel scale in arcsec/pixel (float)
-- image_file: path to fits file with image data (string)
+- ap_image_file: path to fits file with image data (string)
-- process_mode: analysis mode for AutoProf to run in (string)
+- ap_process_mode: analysis mode for AutoProf to run in (string)
-- forcing_profile: (required for forced photometry) file path to .prof file providing forced photometry PA and ellip values to apply to *image_file* (string)
+- ap_forcing_profile: (required for forced photometry) file path to .prof file providing forced photometry PA and ellip values to apply to *ap_image_file* (string)

 #### High Level Parameters
-- saveto: path to directory where final profile should be saved (string)
+- ap_saveto: path to directory where final profile should be saved (string)
-- name: name to use for the galaxy, this will be the name used in output files and in the log file (string)
+- ap_name: name to use for the galaxy, this will be the name used in output files and in the log file (string)
-- n_procs: number of processes to create when running in batch mode (int)
+- ap_n_procs: number of processes to create when running in batch mode (int)
-- doplot: Generate diagnostic plots during processing (bool).
+- ap_doplot: Generate diagnostic plots during processing (bool).
-- plotpath: Path to file where diagnostic plots should be written, see also "doplot" (string)
+- ap_plotpath: Path to file where diagnostic plots should be written, see also *ap_doplot* (string)
+- ap_plotdpi: sets dpi for plots (default 300).
+Can be used to reduce file size, or to increase detail in images (int)
-- hdulelement: index for hdul of fits file where image exists (int).
+- ap_hdulelement: index for hdul of fits file where image exists (int)
-- delimiter: Delimiter character used to separate values in output profile.
+- ap_delimiter: Delimiter character used to separate values in output profile.
 Will default to a comma (",") if not given (string)
-- new_pipeline_methods: Allows user to set methods for the AutoProf pipeline analysis.
+- ap_new_pipeline_methods: Allows user to set methods for the AutoProf pipeline analysis.
 See *Modifying Pipeline Methods* for more information (dict)
-- new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
+- ap_new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
 See *Modifying Pipeline Steps* for more information (list)
-- zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)
+- ap_zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)
+- ap_nologo: tells AutoProf not to put it's logo on plots.
+Please only use this for figures that will be used in publications that don't allow logos (bool)

 #### Background
-- background: User provided background value in flux (float)
+- ap_background: User provided background value in flux (float)
-- background_noise: User provided background noise level in flux (float)
+- ap_background_noise: User provided background noise level in flux (float)

 #### PSF
-- psf_guess: intialization value for the PSF calculation in pixels (float)
+- ap_psf_guess: initialization value for the PSF calculation in pixels.
+If not given, AutoProf will start with a guess of 1/*ap_pixscale* (float)
-- psf_set: force AutoProf to use this PSF value (in pixels) instead of calculating its own. (float)
+- ap_psf_set: force AutoProf to use this PSF value (in pixels) instead of calculating its own. (float)

 #### Center
-- forced_recenter: when doing forced photometry indicates if AutoProf should re-calculate the galaxy center in the image (bool)
-- given_center: user provided center for isophote fitting.
+- ap_given_center: user provided center for isophote fitting.
 Center should be formatted as:
 		{'x':float, 'y': float}, where the floats are the center coordinates in pixels.
-Also see *fit_center* (dict)
+Also see *ap_fit_center* (dict)
-- fit_center: indicates if AutoProf should attempt to find the center.
-It will start at the center of the image unless *given_center* is provided in which case it will start there.
-This argument is ignored for forced photometry, in the event that a *given_center* is provided, AutoProf will automatically use that value, if not given then it will read from the .aux file (bool)
+- ap_fit_center: indicates if AutoProf should attempt to find the center.
+It will start at the center of the image unless *ap_given_center* is provided in which case it will start there.
+This argument is ignored for forced photometry, in the event that a *ap_given_center* is provided, AutoProf will automatically use that value, if not given then it will read from the .aux file (bool)

 #### Masking
-- overflowval: flux value that corresponds to an overflow pixel, used to identify bad pixels and mask them (float)
+- ap_overflowval: flux value that corresponds to an overflow pixel, used to identify bad pixels and mask them (float)
-- mask_file: path to fits file which is a mask for the image.
+- ap_mask_file: path to fits file which is a mask for the image.
 Must have the same dimensions as the main image (string)
-- savemask: indicates if the star mask should be saved after fitting (bool)
+- ap_savemask: indicates if the star mask should be saved after fitting (bool)
-- autodetectoverflow: Will try to guess the pixel saturation flux value from the mode in the image.
+- ap_autodetectoverflow: Will try to guess the pixel saturation flux value from the mode in the image.
 In principle if all overflow pixels have the same value then it would show up as the mode, but this is not guaranteed (bool).

 #### Isophote Fitting
-- scale: growth scale when fitting isophotes, not the same as "sample---scale" (float)
+- ap_scale: growth scale when fitting isophotes, not the same as "ap_sample---scale" (float)
-- fit_limit: noise level out to which to extend the fit in units of pixel background noise level (float)
+- ap_fit_limit: noise level out to which to extend the fit in units of pixel background noise level (float)
-- regularize_scale: scale factor to apply to regularization coupling factor between galaxies.
+- ap_regularize_scale: scale factor to apply to regularization coupling factor between isophotes.
   		       Default of 1, larger values make smoother fits, smaller values give more chaotic fits. (float)

 #### Isophote Sampling
-- samplegeometricscale: growth scale for isophotes when sampling for the final output profile.
+- ap_samplegeometricscale: growth scale for isophotes when sampling for the final output profile.
                            Used when sampling geometrically (float)
-- samplelinearscale: growth scale (in pixels) for isophotes when sampling for the final output profile.
+- ap_samplelinearscale: growth scale (in pixels) for isophotes when sampling for the final output profile.
 Used when sampling linearly (float)
-- samplestyle: indicate if isophote sampling radii should grow linearly or geometrically.
+- ap_samplestyle: indicate if isophote sampling radii should grow linearly or geometrically.
 Can also do geometric sampling at the center and linear sampling once geometric step size equals linear (string, ['linear', 'geometric', 'geometric-linear'])
-- sampleinitR: Starting radius (in pixels) for isophote sampling from the image.
+- ap_sampleinitR: Starting radius (in pixels) for isophote sampling from the image.
 Note that a starting radius of zero is not advised. (float)
-- sampleendR: End radius (in pixels) for isophote sampling from the image (float)
+- ap_sampleendR: End radius (in pixels) for isophote sampling from the image (float)
-- isoband_start: The radius (in pixels) at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote (float)
+- ap_isoband_start: The radius (in pixels) at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote (float)
-- isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- isoband_width*R for each radius. default value is 0.025 (float)
+- ap_isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- *ap_isoband_width**R for each radius. default value is 0.025 (float)
-- truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
+- ap_truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
-- iso_interpolate_start: Use a bicubic spline interpolation for isophotes with semi-major axis less than this number time sthe PSF (float)
+- ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF (float)
+- ap_extract_mean: use mean instead of median as average flux on an isophote.
+This is better suited to very low S/N data, though it is sensitive to outliers such as foreground stars.
+In the presence of outliers (which is nearly all real-world data) the mean will be biased high. (bool)

 #### Radial Sampling
-- radsample_nwedges: number of radial wedges to sample.
-Recommended chosing a power of 2 (int)
+- ap_radsample_nwedges: number of radial wedges to sample.
+Recommended choosing a power of 2 (int)
-- radwample_width: User set width of radial sampling in degrees.
+- ap_radsample_width: User set width of radial sampling in degrees.
 Default value is 15 degrees (float)
-- radsample_pa: user set position angle at which to measure radial wedges relative to, in degrees (float)
+- ap_radsample_pa: user set position angle at which to measure radial wedges relative to, in degrees (float)
-- radsample_expwidth: tell AutoProf to use exponentially increasing widths for radial samples.
-In this case *radsample_width* corresponds to the final width of the radial sampling (bool)
+- ap_radsample_expwidth: tell AutoProf to use exponentially increasing widths for radial samples.
+In this case *ap_radsample_width* corresponds to the final width of the radial sampling (bool)
-- radsample_variable_pa: tell AutoProf to rotate radial sampling wedges with the position angle profile of the galaxy (bool)
+- ap_radsample_variable_pa: tell AutoProf to rotate radial sampling wedges with the position angle profile of the galaxy (bool)

+#### Orthogonal Sampling
+- ap_orthsample_pa: user set position angle at which to align the orthogonal sampling lines, in degrees (float)
+- ap_orthsample_parallel: align orthogonal sampling lines parallel to the major axis instead of perpendicular.
+This is similar to applying a transpose to the regular orthogonal sampling output matrix (bool)

 There is one argument that AutoProf can take in the command line, which is the name of the log file.
 The log file stores information about everything that AutoProf is doing, this is useful for diagnostic purposes.